Who Would Enjoy Tax Breaks Under The GOP Health Care Proposals?

 Other taxes outside the buckets

 Smaller but not insignificant cuts come from eliminating other taxes, including a limit — $2,600 this year — on how much workers can annually set aside tax-free in flexible spending accounts to pay for things like medications, eyeglasses or co-payments for doctor's office visits.
-The plans would also increase the amount people could put in tax-protected Health Savings Accounts.
+The plans would also increase the amount people could put in tax-protected health savings accounts.
 The Senate proposal would also revert tax law back to pre-ACA days in setting the threshold for medical deductions at 7.5 percent of adjusted gross income; the ACA had boosted that to 10 percent.
 The House approach is even more generous.

 And not to be forgotten: The GOP plans would delete a 10 percent tax on the use of tanning beds.